bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 from the [e-commerce example](query-data.md) with time information.
-This allows a company to analyse the development of the price in time.
+This allows a company to analyse the development of the price over time.
 Using this information,
 a company could investigate
-what factors might have influenced the price of a specific product
+which factors might have influenced the price of a specific product.
-Correspondingly, it can come up with a strategy for increasing sales.

 The company could fetch all products and filter them accordingly to find the desired product's prices in a given period.
-However, range queries allow you to specify an id of a product a desired time-range and receive the corresponding records immediately.
+However, range queries allow
+to specify a product id and a time-range to retrieve the corresponding records immediately.

 To integrate range queries into your application, you must take the following steps: